Physical Therapy Treatments For Parkinson’s Disease

 What Causes Parkinson’s Disease?

-Parkinson’s disease is caused by an issue with a part of your brain called the substantia nigra.
+Parkinson’s disease is caused by an issue with a part of your brain called the >substantia nigra.

-The reason why this happens, however, is not known.
+The reason why this happens isn’t known.

 This 2004 paper showed men are 1.5 times more likely to develop Parkinson’s disease than women.